chrimerss/allenslib/docs/hydrology/remotesensingHydrology.md

 In doing so, they extracted Landsat-derived discharge data using river width as proxy.
 Then, they assimilate these data to two popular global large dataset.

+# CYGNSS

+A nice blog introducing what CYGNSS can do in Atmospheric Science or Hydrology:https://earthobservatory.nasa.gov/blogs/fromthefield/2021/12/15/five-years-and-counting-happy-birthday-to-the-cygnss-octuplets/

+1. Hurricane tracks
+2. River outflow to ocean
+3. Flood inundation extent
+4. Soil moisture